fga-eps-mds/2018.1-Reabilitacao-Motora/docs/contributing.md

   3. Faça as suas contribuições

 ## Documentação
-More documentation is always appreciated and it's something that you can contribute to from the GitHub web interface.
-This might be a great start point if you are new to Open Source and GitHub!

 Mais documentação é sempre apreciada e é algo que você pode contribuir de forma simples: